owntracks/booklet/docs/tech/json.md

 	* 0 = Do not used pinned certificates to validate servers.
 	* 1 = Validate host certificates against public keys of pinned certificates.
 	* 2 = Validate host certificates against pinned certificates.
-* `servercer`					IOS only, name of the server cer file in PEM format
+* `servercer`					IOS only, blank separated list of certificate file names in DER format, or empty
-* `clientpkcs`					IOS only, name of the client pkcs12 file or empty
+* `clientpkcs`					IOS only, name of the client pkcs12 file,or empty
 * `passphrase`					IOS only, passphrase for client pkcs12 file